title: Usage and Beautification of Artitalk

 </script>

-Artitalk Beautification (Custom Styles)
+Artitalk Beautification (Custom Styles)#

-Simple Requirements
+Simple Requirements#

-configuration options to take effect.
+If you just want to change the background color, you can simply specify the color1/color2/color3 configuration options to take effect.
 For example, in my blog, I use the following configuration:

 var color1='#d9d9f3';